Pedigree dogs health problems

 If you decide a puppy is the right choice for you, by doing some research and using the puppy contract you can give yourself the best chance of buying a happy, healthy companion you can spend many happy years with.

-Think twice about getting a breed with serious health issues, and as well as all of the 'usual' (but still very important!) questions for breeders, ask them whether either parent has had any surgery to fix problems that the puppy could inherit.
+Think twice about getting a breed with serious health issues, and as well as all of the usual questions to ask breeders, ask them whether either parent has had any surgery to fix problems that the puppy could inherit.
 Some breeds also have trouble giving birth naturally so make sure you ask if the puppies have been born by c-section.

 There are some great breeders out there who love their dogs and work hard to make sure they breed happy healthy puppies.
 They'll want you to visit more than once, won't force you into buying on the first visit and will grill you about your home and lifestyle to make sure their puppies are going to good homes.